smallest-quark/arr-on-deck/README.md

 1. In Radarr, set the Root folder to `/data/media/movie`.

 ### Connecting Plex
-1. Go to `Settings > Import List` click the plus button.
+1. Go to `Settings > Import List`
+1. Click the plus button.
 1. Look for `Plex Watchlist`.
 1. Click on it.
 1. Set `Quality Profile` to `Up to 4K Bluray or WEB with Anime`
 1. Check `Enable Automatic Add` and `Search for Missing Episodes`.
 1. You can choose how much you want to monitor (and thus download).
-1. Click the `authenticate` button.
+1. Click the `Authenticate` button.

 ## Done
 You are done.
 Enjoy!